 One small thing when I took it out and opened it up, I nearly stuck the ventilation support up my nose!
 It wasn't the end of the world but will be mindful of it.
 To start putting the tent up it needs laying out flat and it is an easy tent to do so.
 The above shot shows where it peaks up in the middle once laid out.

-It can be used with walking poles as the support (but you'll probably need to purchase a pole extender) but seeing as I don't have any I purchased the adjusting tent pole instead.
+It can be used with walking poles as the support (but you'll probably need to purchase a pole extender) but seeing as I don't have at this time I purchased the adjusting tent pole instead.
 It comes with a choice of a flat end piece or one with a small spike on.
-I've plumped for the latter as a) It's already fitted b) I didn't want to faff about re-knotting the flatter one on and c) It digs into the ground nicely and I've fashioned a small, flat rectangular piece of wood with a small hole in as a 'foot' for it which now lives in the bag.
+I've plumped for the latter as a) It's already fitted b) I didn't want to faff about re-knotting the flatter one on and c) It digs into the ground nicely and I've fashioned a small, flat rectangular piece of wood with a small hole in as a 'foot' for it which now lives in the bag and is used/ needed most times in soft conditions.

 The only thing I was a little concerned with was a small brown mark on the sliding ring which locks the extendable part of the pole (to the left in the picture above), I wasn't sure if it was a little bit of corrosion but it's something I can deal with if it is.
 Also shown above is one of the pegs which are purple...The colour reminds me of the 'small torch incorporated into a clipped key ring novelty by the tills' type stuff you get in Go Outdoors.
 As I'll be using the tent mainly in woodland I'll have to see if these are long enough to get purchase through the leaf litter.
 Also shown is the seam sealant which is supplied with the tent.
 I opted to purchase the separate Sil Net tube as I was advised it was superior but more on that later.